|Nutrition Facts (per serving)|

 Empanadas are individual Spanish turnovers most often filled with meat and vegetables.
 This fried empanada recipe, called empanadas fritas de queso, is filled only with melted cheese, and as empanadas go, they are quick and easy to make.

 Despite their simplicity, they are sure to become a family favorite.
 Whole milk mozzarella cheese melts beautifully, but feel free to experiment with the filling.
 Some people like to add a little chopped onion or use a variety of cheeses.
 While these empanadas are fried, you can also bake them with good results.

-- 16 ounces mozzarella (whole milk, or other meltable cheese)
+16 ounces whole milk mozzarella, or other meltable cheese

 In a large bowl, whisk together the flour, salt, baking powder, baking soda, and sugar.

 Gently mix the vegetable shortening into the flour.